lukegriffiths/trampolines/README.md

 get_images.py will save the images in /images along with a csv text file with the image number, long and lat, and the zoom level.

+coordinates_calculation.ipynb is used to calculate the steps between images in measures of longitude and lattitude so that images neither overlap or have gaps between them.
+This depends on the location, the zoom level, and the size of the image in pixels.

 ### Labelling data

 I used https://github.com/tzutalin/labelImg to label the data according to the YOLO formatting standard.

-I cloned the repository and installed the dependencies into a separate clean environment used only for labelling images.
+For this, I cloned the repository and installed the dependencies into a separate, clean environment used only for labelling images.

-For labelling, open the folder where you have the images (/images in this case), change type to YOLO, and I used autosave and single class mode ('trampolines').
+To start labelling, I opened the folder containing the images (/images in this case), changed type to YOLO, and used autosave and single class mode ('trampolines') to go faster and minimise mouse-clicks.

-For YOLO, jmages need to be split into train and validation sets using the file structure below Labels contains text files, and images contains the images.
-If you follow the below structure, then split_data.py will perform a train-test-split and put the data in the right places.
+For YOLO, images need to be split into train and validation sets using the file structure below.
+Labels contains only text files as produced from labelImg, and images contains only the images.
+If you follow the below structure, then the split_data.py script will perform a train-test-split using the data in /images and put the data in the correct folders of /data for you.

     ├───data